Vehicle write-offs and valuations

 Modified cars

 Some modifications are done to keep the vehicle roadworthy.
 For example, replacing the engine.
-But this type of modification might not change the value of the car compared with trade guide prices.
+But this type of modification might not change the value of the car compared with valuation guide prices.
 Similarly, small additions such as satnavs aren’t likely to add much value.We hear from people who’ve added things like spoilers or racing exhausts.
 Although these might increase the car’s appeal to some people, they could put others off.
 So on balance, the overall market value might not be any higher.

 Very occasionally, we may decide that the particular quality of an accessory would increase the vehicle’s value.
 But these vehicles are often specially insured through an agreed-value policy.